jim-collier/x9git/README.md

 - Releases are annotated semver tags (`vX.Y.Z`).
 If no version is given, bump the patch.

 - Look before you leap: fetch first, show the current state and the exact commands about to run, and ask before doing anything that mutates.

+## Why

+Many years ago, I grew tired of my development team of expert git users (and myself) making repeated, costly mistakes with the tool.
+Not from incompetence, malice, recklessness, or carelessness - but because git is so powerful that the exact order of operations for tough edge-cases can be both hard to remember, and not inherently obvious.

+Many of those tough edge-cases arose in the first place, precisely because our git workflow wasn't enforced at an automation level.

+(I'm sure this is all sounding too familiar for veteran developers.)

+I surveyed the git tools and wrappers available at the time and concluded they were also "too flexible" - none enforced an opinionated (enough) workflow based on well-established industry best practices.

+So I wrote x9git, the v1 forerunner of gitsby (and still available in this repo though not advised).

+For years, it worked and was extremely useful.
+But it wasn't comprehensive enough - bare git was still needed on a regular basis.
+Also, the version that worked well, while open-sourced and committed to a company repo, never made it into this "permanent home" repo when I created it a couple of years later.
+That first commit had some broken features I punted on and commented out.

+Now, years later, this v2 release - renamed gitsby - finally fulfills the original vision: with a small but comprehensive end-to-end set of bulletproof commands.

 ## Commands